Lee Powell (actor)

 Lee Berrian Powell (May 15, 1908 – July 30, 1944) was an American film actor known for leading or other major roles in several serials and B-westerns.
 He was the first actor to portray The Lone Ranger on film.
-During World War II, he enlisted in the U.S. Marine Corps and participated in combat on several Pacific Islands, on one of which he died.
+During World War II, he enlisted in the U.S. Marine Corps, saw combat and died on active service in the Pacific Theatre.

 Film career

-Powell attended the University of Montana with dramatics, football and track as his main interests.
+Powell attended the University of Montana, where he studied dramatics, football, and track as his main interests.
 After various stock work he tried his luck in Hollywood.

 Making his first appearance uncredited in Under Two Flags (1936), Powell gained fame for playing the suspect who turned out to be The Lone Ranger and one of The Fighting Devil Dogs in 1938 serials.
 He was the first actor to portray the Lone Ranger on film.
 In addition to making films for Republic Pictures, Powell also appeared in Universal Pictures Flash Gordon Conquers the Universe serial, made one Western for the soon-to-be-defunct Grand National Pictures and made the six Western programmer films of the Frontier Marshals series, in which each of the three leads (the others being Bill "Cowboy Rambler" Boyd and Art Davis) played a lawman bearing his own name, for Producers Releasing Corporation.
 Between films, Powell also appeared in Barnett Brothers circus being billed as "The Lone Ranger" until litigation had him change his billing.
-Powell married Norma Rogers, a circus bareback rider and the daughter of the circus owner.
+Powell married Norma Rogers, a circus bareback rider and the circus owner's daughter.

-Marine Corps career
+Military service

-Powell enlisted in the United States Marine Corps on August 17, 1942, serving in the 2nd Pioneer Battalion, 18th Marine Regiment of the 2nd Marine Division.
-Achieving the rank of sergeant, Powell actively fought in the Battle of Tarawa and Battle of Saipan.
+During the Second World War, Powell enlisted in the United States Marine Corps on August 17, 1942.
+He served in the Pacific Theater in the 2nd Pioneer Battalion, 18th Marine Regiment of the 2nd Marine Division.
+Powell took part in the battles of Tarawa and Saipan, achieving the rank of sergeant.